 The Industrial Collective Research ("Industrielle Gemeinschaftsforschung", IGF) builds a connection between basic research and economic applications.
-New technologies are being developed for entire industries and across all sectors to maintain and strengthen the competitiveness especially of small and medium-sized enterprises (SMEs).
-The Federal Ministry of Economic Affairs and Climate Protection (BMWK) promotes IGF with public funds.
+New technologies are being developed for entire industries and across all sectors to maintain and strengthen the competitiveness especially of small and medium-sized enterprises (SME).
+The Federal Ministry of Economic Affairs and Energy (BMWE) promotes IGF with public funds.

 IGF - Industrial Collective Research